datum360/Datum360-API-User-Guides/Matthew/CLS360/Template/GET Essential Attributes.md

 # GET /domains/{domHdl}/templates/type/{type}/EssentialAttributes

 ## Description
-Returns the minimum attributes that are required for creating an object of the specified type.
+Returns the essential attributes that are required for creating an object of the specified type.

 ## Required Capabilities
 * CanUseAPI